Horizons Academy

 Global Crucible

-Our Global Crucible is a platform for researchers around the world to come together to develop skills, ideas and connect.
+Our Global Crucible was a platform for researchers around the world to come together to develop skills, ideas and connect.

 Horizons Platform

-Horizons Platform is designed to promote challenge-led interdisciplinary research and foster collaboration between the University of Leeds and the University of the Witwatersrand (Wits).
+Horizons Platform was designed to promote challenge-led interdisciplinary research and foster collaboration between the University of Leeds and the University of the Witwatersrand (Wits).

-Focusing on the broad areas of global inequalities, climate and sustainability, this programme will create opportunities for an exchange of ideas.
+Focusing on the broad areas of global inequalities, climate and sustainability, this programme has created opportunities for an exchange of ideas and the development of a number of research projects.

 Interdisciplinary leadership development